Raziz1/Audio_Amplifier/README.md

 ## History
 Initially, I began by driving the speaker with my USB oscilloscope/waveform generator (Analog Discovery 2).
 The USB waveform generator has the ability to take an MP3 file as an input and output the corresponding waveform.
 It also has the ability to amplify the signal up to a peak voltage of 5V.
 However, there were a few problems with this:
 1. According to the datasheet, this waveform generator has the ability to output a maximum of 750mA.
-At a peak voltage of 5V, the power output would only be (0.75A x 5V = 3.75W) 3.75 watts, which is only about 13% of its power output capabilities
+At a peak voltage of 5V, the power output would only be (0.75A x 5V = 3.75W peak * 0.707 = 2.65W RMS) 2.65 watts RMS, which is only about 9% of its power output capabilities
 2. When set to 5V peak output, the waveform generator only seemed to be able to push out 250mA.
 This means we were only achieving a power output of (0.25A * 5V = 1.25W) 1.25 watts
 3. Lastly, when set to 5V, the speaker seemed to suffer from a lot of distortion and resulted in very muddy tones
-4. The final motivation was to see if I could drive the speaker signifcantyl louder.
+4. The final motivation was to see if I could drive the speaker significantly louder.
 With a 1V waveform signal the loudest sound seemed to be around *INSERT DB MEASUREMENT*

 ## Constraints
 While devising the design for this project, I established a few constraints to prevent overcomplication.
 The constraints/rules I settled on were as follows:
 * The input/audio signal would be anywhere from 100mV to 1V
-* I wanted to avoid any audio amplification IC's.
-This allowed me to focus on the more basic principles of amplification using BJT's and MOSFET's
-* I didn't have to make use of the full 30 watt power capabilites of the speaker
+* I didn't have to make use of the full 30 watt power capabilities of the speaker

 # Audio Amplifier Background
 To drive a speaker louder (higher output power) there are two things to keep in mind.
 These elements are evident in the power equation $P = V × I$.
 To acheive a higher output power we must amplify both voltage and current.
 Achieving greater output power necessitates amplifying both voltage and current.
 Therefore, we divide our amplifier design into two stages: the voltage/signal amplifier stage and the current/power amplifier stage.
 This practice is widely employed in all types of audio amplifiers.